Pool Coping is essential for the following 3 reasons:

 The most commonly used pool coping is 600x400mm or 400x400mm modules.

 Other sizes can be ordered in with approximately 12 weeks lead time.

 You will also need to decide on the depth of your coping – or what the overhang will look like.

 All coping can be matched to a paver or tile to ensure consistency with your pool surrounds.

 Finishes of Pool Coping

 To ensure you have made your pool area as safe as possible it is important to give serious consideration to the finish of the pavers or tiles you choose.
 While ensuring the pool area is beautiful, natural stone can also offer a practical solution around pools.
 Anti-slip tumbled or flamed finished tiles and pavers make for a wise choice.

 At Sareen Stone, we offer slip ratings for many of our most popular stone products.
 You are always welcome to visit our Showroom to discuss your options with one of our knowledgeable Staff.

 Protecting your Pool Coping

 All natural stone is porous to some extent.
 To protect your investment we recommend you seal your stone.
-If you are installing a salt water pool, StoneTech® offers a Salt Water Resistant Sealer that will provide high performance, is water based and suitable for porous tile, natural stone, concrete, terracotta and grout.
+If you are installing a saltwater pool, StoneTech® offers a Salt Water Resistant Sealer that will provide high performance, is water-based, and is suitable for porous tile, natural stone, concrete, terracotta, and grout.